Parent page: Altium On-Prem Enterprise Server

 Technically, a Workspace project is the combination of meta-information stored on the Enterprise Server Workspace along with tight integration with the Workspace's own Version Control service.
 The typical workflow is as follows:

 - A user creates a new Workspace project via Altium Designer's Create Project dialog, by converting an existing local project via the Make Available On Server dialog, or from within the Workspace browser interface (detailed below).
 During creation, that user defines the project's name, description, and design repository.

 - Access to the project is defined and managed in the Workspace browser-based interface, or directly within Altium Designer.

 - All collaborators select the project for opening (either from within Altium Designer or from the Workspace browser interface) after which it is automatically checked out as design files.

 This document takes a look at working with projects through the Enterprise Server Workspace's browser interface.
-For information on working with projects in your design software, see Working with Projects.
+For information on working with projects in your design software, see Getting Familiar with the Altium Design Environment.

 Creating a New Workspace Project

-There are three main ways in which a Workspace project can be created:
+There are several ways in which a Workspace project can be created:

 To create a Workspace project directly through the Workspace's browser interface:

 - Sign in to the interface and select the Projects menu option to access the Designs page.
 Any previously created projects will be listed here.